sse-labs/sse-labs.github.io/content/news/Award_for_Paper_on_Compositional_Analysis/index.md

 link: "https://sse.cs.tu-dortmund.de/newsdetail/award-for-paper-on-compositional-analysis-10257/"
 enclosure: ""
 source: "Award for Paper on Compositional Analysis"
-summary: "In static program analysis, whole-program analysis (WPA) describes the process of analyzing a complete program including all of its dependencies and system libraries."
+summary: "Our Paper \"Lossless, Persisted Summarization of Static Callgraph, Points-To and Data-Flow Analysis\" receives the ECOOP'21 Distinguished Paper Award."
 featured_image: "/featured.png"
 ---
 ![Award for Paper on Compositional Analysis](/featured.png)

-Our Paper "Lossless, Persisted Summarization of Static Callgraph, Points-To and Data-Flow Analysis" receives the ECOOP'21 Distinguished Paper Award.
-With the approach presented here we can modularize static program analyses based of PhASAR and can save on average 72% of analysis time in whole-program analysis.

 In static program analysis, whole-program analysis (WPA) describes the process of analyzing a complete program including all of its dependencies and system libraries.
 The goal here is to derive properties of the program (e.g. security guarantees or counterexamples) with high precision including (almost) everything included in the subsequent execution of the program.
 However, this process can be very costly as the amount of library and system code required to analyze usually exceeds the amount of application code.